fysh711426/VideoDL-m3u8/README.md

 # VideoDL-m3u8

-This is a m3u8 video downloader which can download ts files and merge to mp4 video using FFmpeg.
+This is m3u8/mpd/http video downloader which can download ts files and merge to mp4 video using FFmpeg.

 * Support m3u8 manifest parsing
 * Support ts or fmp4 file download